Michael Palin in North Korea: Programme history

-The programme was made by ITN Productions, who had proposed a North Korean documentary to various channels under the title Let’s All Go To North Korea.
-Channel 5's Director of Programmes Ben Frow was not interested in the project at first, but after Michael Palin was hired to front the programme, he changed his mind and decided to commission it for the channel.
+The programme was made by ITN Productions, who had proposed a North Korean documentary to various channels under the title Let's All Go To North Korea.
+Channel 5's Director of Programmes, Ben Frow, was not interested in the project at first, but after Michael Palin was hired to front the programme, he changed his mind and decided to commission it for the channel.

 Michael Palin in North Korea recorded viewing figures of 4.5 million viewers and was nominated for two BAFTAs, while a 'special edition' featuring the first two parts and previously unseen footage was aired on Channel 5 on 27 December 2018.

 Palin also wrote a companion book for the series, North Korea Journal.

-In 2022, Channel 5 commissioned a follow-up from ITN Productions called Michael Palin: Into Iraq, which will see Palin crossing the country following the route of the Tigris river from its source at Lake Hazar in Turkey to the Persian Gulf.
-Similar to his previous trips, a companion book will also be released.
+In 2022, Channel 5 commissioned a follow-up from ITN Productions called Michael Palin: Into Iraq, which saw Palin crossing the country following the route of the Tigris river from its source at Lake Hazar in Turkey to the Persian Gulf.
+Similar to his previous trips, a companion book was also released.